ZsBT/ms-edit-gnulinux/README.md

 # ms-edit-gnulinux
-Build MS EDIT for Ubuntu
+Build MS EDIT for some Ubuntu distros